MSCA-ITN-2019 evaluation results released – Preliminary analysis

 We have been waiting eagerly for the publication of the Innovative Training Networks (ITN) 2019 evaluation results.
 After last year’s surprising drop in the number of ITN submissions, would this trend continue?
 Are the decreasing chances of projects being successfully evaluated forcing researchers to look elsewhere?
 We already knew that the available budget had been increased by a significant amount in comparison to the previous year.
 Though the increased amount hasn’t lead to any significant changes in the success rate as the difference had been negated by an increase in submitted proposals.
 In fact, a general decrease in the success rate had been observed over the last years.

 The first question we sought to answer was whether ITN submissions were continuingly declining or if last year’s numbers were just an exception to the rule.
-We now know, that the downwards trend is continuing.
+We now know that the downward trend is continuing.
 In total there were 6% fewer submissions for the MSCA-ITN-2019 call when compared with the previous year.
 With only 1565 proposals this year marks a five-year low for total ITN submissions.

 What hasn’t decreased is the available budget.
 As in previous years, the available budget has steadily increased to a total of €470 million compared to the €442 million available last year.